 Refunds are issued by two methods: direct deposit or mailing a check.
 Mailing refund checks may cause delays.
 Addresses must be entered properly and updated when you move.
 Checks may be lost.
 Avoid problems by using direct deposit.

 Direct deposit is the fastest, most efficient way for a student to receive a refund.
-The student’s bank account will reflect the refund within two to four business days from the date the refund amount is entered on the student’s account.
+The student’s bank account will reflect the refund within three to five business days from the date the refund amount is entered on the student’s account.
 It is the student's responsibility to keep the banking information provided in Bill+Payment up-to-date.
 Follow these steps to go into Bill+Payment through myWCU and set up direct deposit:

 Visit myWCU and login with your WCU ID (before the @ in your catamount email address) and password.